 “No we don’t,” thought her Hurricane.
 “The thumb’s coming down!”

 “We’ll make eternities!”
 Akayama wirelessly instructed the bird-pilot of ZAP to contact Lucille.
 “Commander!
 Permission to accelerate space-time itself!”

 “Yes!”
 The Hurricane’s Mountain fired her body at the water world.
-Nakayama spread wings from her lab coat to dive at the largest island.
+Nakayama spread wings from her lab coat to dive at her largest island.

-“Akayama!” shouted Nemo.
-He alone stood guard of the centipede bushes, wearing navy blue robes.
+“Akayama!”
+Nemo alone stood guard of the centipede bushes in his navy blue robes.